Chapter One: Empty Vessel

 Temple Hendrix smiled down at her daughter.
 Whatever she is hiding, she will let her have it.
 She is only three, and she has not had the best a life could give.
 Being an Empty Vessel makes life challenging in their world.

 Temple’s Warrior denied the possibility of the Direwolf being their daughter’s Warrior.
 Akira has never shown any signs of having any kind of powers.
 But there must be something there if that Warrior has claimed her.
 Right?

 Akira waved to her Wolfie as they entered the schoolyard.

-She hoped she will get to see him again.
+She hoped she would get to see him again.